-- 2.4.1.
+2.4.1.
 Leases: A register of leases needs to be kept and updated each financial year.
 This includes the 'leasing of assets from third parties', which are regarded as lessee leases and 'leases of assets to third parties' which are regarded as lessor leases.
-The register should record the following;
+The register should record the following:

 - Asset being leased

-- Lessee/ Lessor
+- Lessee/Lessor

 - Lease term including start and finish dates

 - Annual lease rentals

-Prior to signing a lease for an asset with an estimated value greater than £10,000, a copy should be sent to Education Finance Department at IWC (educationfinanceteam@iow.gov.uk).
-This is to classify the lease as either an operating or finance lease.
+Prior to signing a lease for an asset with an estimated value greater than $\pounds 10,000$, a copy should be sent to Education Finance Department at IWC (educationfinanceteam@iow.gov.uk).
 If a lease transfers substantially all the risks and rewards incidental to ownership it will be classified as a finance lease and increases the council's borrowing requirement.
-For this reason the Education Finance Department at the Council need to be aware of these agreements by 31st March each year.
+For this reason, the Education Finance Department at the Council need to be aware of these agreements by 31^{st} March each year.

 - 2.4.2.
 All schools should maintain an asset register that contains details of significant equipment and capital items and an inventory which contains details of moveable non-capital assets.
 The register and inventory should be kept up to date and include the following information:

-- Date of acquisition;
+- Date of acquisition

-- Description of the asset including a unique identification mark such as a serial number;
+- Description of the asset including a unique identification mark such as a serial number

-- Cost:
+- Cost

-- Source of funding;
+- Source of funding

-- Location;
+- Location

 - Details of disposal or write off.

 - 2.4.3.
 Schools will be free to determine their own arrangements for keeping a register of assets worth less than £1,000.
 However, schools must have a register and will be expected to have regard to the Council's policies on inventories.
 Schools must ensure that their arrangements meet the school's insurance policy requirements.

 - 2.4.4.
 Controls such as security marking should be in place to safeguard assets.
 Schools should consider the best location for the asset.
-Any changes to the asset register should be authorised by the headteacher, and reported to the governing body.
+Any changes to the asset register should be authorised by the headteacher and reported to the governing body.
 Further details are given in the Council's Financial Regulations.